JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 # Usability Test

-* _a documentação dos componentes deveria ser melhor afinada:_
-  * _readme geral para a família de componentes_
-  * _gifs animados da imagem da camara em conjunto com a imagem virtual_
-  * _exemplos live também_
-* ~~mencionar interacção tangivel com marcadores~~
-* _falta questionário_
-  * _idealmente a submissao do código seria também pelo questionário_
-  * _questionario do jose: https://docs.google.com/forms/d/1wb5R3FwZJWhEwEEZrrkjcZg1mIYwnfkz1iErAP0EMrA/edit_ (precisa de ser revisto...)
-    * _pedir perfil (idade, profissao, experiencia de programacao, anos de experiencia com a-Frame, quantas experiencias A-Frame criou, quantos componentes custom já escreveu)_
-* pensar tb em reviews: https://link.springer.com/chapter/10.1007%2F978-3-642-34347-6_10

 ## Introduction
 The main goal of this test is to evaluate the usability of four A-Frame components that are part of a programmatic toolkit that aims to assist the development of marker-based tangible interaction in virtual reality.
 The goal is to make improvements to these components to make them easier to use by programmers.

-The A-Frame components that are being evaluated are documented at https://github.io/sdfsdfds
+The A-Frame components that are being evaluated are documented at [https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit)

 The test consists of a number of programming tasks that you should solve using the A-Frame components that are mentioned in each task.
 For each task, an HTML file has been prepared with the basic A-Frame scene.
 In addition, the scene is already configured with a simulation of the interaction: it has been set up to play videos of a user interacting with a marker-based object, so you just have to program the experience to detect the interactions being made in the video.

 While you are solving the tasks, we ask you to record three things:
 - the time spent on each task (roughly)
 - how many different attempts at each task (how many different approaches you tried before getting it right)
-- any difficulties encountered (even if you solved the task, report __anything__ that caused you to revise your code - misspelled a parameter name, misunderstood the meaning of a parameter, forgot including &lt;script&gt;, etc.)
+- any difficulties encountered (even if you solved the task, report anything that caused you to revise your code - misspelled a parameter name, misunderstood the meaning of a parameter, forgot including &lt;script&gt;, etc.)

 We ask that you leave comments in the code indicating the three points mentioned above (time, attempts and difficulties), or anything else you feel could be useful to improve the A-Frame components.